Pradeep Guha: Career

 Pradeep Guha started his career at The Times Group, where he worked for almost three decades and served as the president of the company.
 He later joined Zee Entertainment as CEO for three years.

-He was the Area Director and VP of Asia Pacific of the International Advertising Association from 2008 to 2013.
-He was the managing director of Culture Company during the period 2008 – 2010.
-From 2005 to 2009, he was working as the CEO of Zee Entertainment Enterprises and he was the President of Bennett, Coleman and Co (Times Group) from 1986 – 2005.
+He was the area director and VP of Asia Pacific of the International Advertising Association from 2008 to 2013.
+He was the managing director of Culture Company during the period 2008–2010.
+From 2005 to 2009, he was working as the CEO of Zee Entertainment Enterprises and he was the president of Bennett, Coleman and Co (Times Group) from 1986 – 2005.

-When he took over as managing director of 9X Media in March 2009, the company had huge losses of eight hundred crores and a hundred crore debt.
+When he took over as managing director of 9X Media in March 2009, the company was a loss making company.
 He sold the entire loss-making area of the network Hindi entertainment channel, 9X, to Zee Entertainment.
 He then turned his focus to the music channel 9XM and in just four years, he turned the company into a profit-making Rs 200-crore network.
 He launched four more new music channels at both national and international levels named 9XO (international music), 9X Jalwa (all-time Bollywood hits), 9X Tashan (Punjabi) and 9X Jhakaas (Marathi).

 He has served on the boards of Raymond Ltd, Puravankara Projects Ltd and Whistling Woods International.
-He had served as the President of The Indian Newspaper Society, Chairman of the National Readership Studies Council and President of the Advertising Club Bombay.
-Guha was the first Chairman of the Broadcast Audience Research Council and was elected as the chairman of the Asian Federation of Advertising Associations.
+He had served as the president of The Indian Newspaper Society, chairman of the National Readership Studies Council and president of the Advertising Club Bombay.
+Guha was the first chairman of the Broadcast Audience Research Council and was elected as the chairman of the Asian Federation of Advertising Associations.

 Guha has also contributed to liberal journalism and to setting up the Centre of Education and Documentation (CED) in Mumbai, a news clipping library that was used by hundreds of students and researchers before the internet and Google made it irrelevant.